-- On-page optimisation – incorporating keywords you would like to be found by in your meta description, titles, h1 headers and anchor text on your website.
+- On-page optimisation – incorporating keywords into your meta description, titles, h1 headers and anchor text

-- Off-page optimisation and link-building – third-party endorsement in the form of inbound links from high ranking websites will boost your chances of a better search engine ranking.
+- Off-page optimisation and link-building – third-party endorsement in the form of inbound links from high ranking websites will boost your search engine ranking

 Creating, publishing and disseminating fresh content

-This could be in the form of blogs, eBooks, videos – any fresh content you publish and promote on a regular basis will be viewed favourably by Google algorithms as proof that you have something important to say, and will therefore increase your visibility on the web.
+Whether in the form of blogs, eBooks or videos – any fresh content published and promoted on a regular basis will be viewed favourably by Google algorithms as proof that you have something important to say, and will therefore increase your visibility on the web.

 A keyword tip for getting found online